jmbannon/ytdl-sub/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Youtube-DL-Subscribe: Automate ytdl downloads and metadata creation
+ytdl-sub: Automate ytdl downloads and metadata creation
 ===================================================================

-Youtube-DL-Subscribe (ytdl-sub) is an `open-source <https://github.com/jmbannon/ytdl-subscribe>`_ python app that strives to automate downloading media and preparing it for consumption in your favorite media player in the most hassle-free way possible.
+ytdl-sub is an `open-source <https://github.com/jmbannon/ytdl-sub>`_ python app that strives to automate downloading media and preparing it for consumption in your favorite media player in the most hassle-free way possible.